Chymyst/chymyst-core/README.md

 | injecting an output molecule | sending a message | `a(123)` _// side effect_ |
 | injecting a blocking molecule | sending a synchronous message | `q()` _// returns Int_ |
 | join definition | join definition | `join(r1, r2, ...)` |

+## Comparison: Join Calculus vs. CSP

+Similarities:

+The channels of CSP are similar to JC's blocking molecules: sending a message will block until a process can be started that consumes the message and replies with a value.

+Differences:

+JC will start processes automatically and concurrently whenever input molecules are available.
+In CSP, the user needs to create and manage new threads manually, giving them channel values.

+JC has non-blocking molecules as a primitive construct.
+In CSP, non-blocking channels need to be simulated by [additional user code](https://gobyexample.com/non-blocking-channel-operations).

 # Main features of `JoinRun`